tessgi/TessGiWebsite/content/pages/tpub/publications.md

 We request that scientific publications using data obtained from the TESS project include one of the following acknowledgments:

 *This paper includes data collected by the TESS mission.
-Funding for the TESS mission is provided by the NASA Explorer Program.*
+Funding for the TESS mission is provided by the NASA's Science Mission Directorate.*

 ## Publication database